YoussefmSaber/PRODIGY_AD_02/README.md

 - **Task Management**: Create, update, delete, and view tasks.
 - **Offline Support**: Persist tasks locally using Room Database for offline functionality.
-- **Supabase Integration**: Sync tasks with the cloud using Supabase, enabling cross-device data sync.
 - **ViewModel & StateFlow**: Utilize ViewModel and StateFlow to manage UI state and data flows for a responsive UI.
 - **Dependency Injection**: Dagger Hilt for dependency injection, simplifying the code structure and improving testability.